Asynchronous Reconfiguration with Byzantine Failures: Proof of correctness of

 The next lemma states that if two output values were produced in the same configuration, they are comparable.
 In a static system it could be proven by simply referring to the quorum intersection property.
 In a {\dynamic} Byzantine system, however, to use the quorum intersection, we need to prove that the configuration was {\tactive} during the whole period when the clients were exchanging data with the replicas.
-We need to prove that the ``slow reader'' attack is impossible.
+In other words, we need to prove that the ``slow reader'' attack is impossible.
 Luckily, we have the second stage of our algorithm designed for this sole purpose. \begin{lemma}[{\pBLAComparability} in one configuration] \leavevmode \\ If $\sigma_1 = \Tupple{\ivalues_1, h_1, \sigma_{h1}, \iproposeAcks_1, \iconfirmAcks_1}$ is a valid proof for output value $v_1$, \\ and $\sigma_2 = \Tupple{\ivalues_2, h_2, \sigma_{h2}, \iproposeAcks_2, \iconfirmAcks_2}$ is a valid proof for output value $v_2$, \\ and $\fMaxElement(h_1) = \fMaxElement(h_2)$, then $v_1$ and $v_2$ are comparable. \end{lemma} \begin{proof} Let $C = \fMaxElement(h_1) = \fMaxElement(h_2)$.
-By definition, $\sigma$ is a valid proof for $v$ means that $\fVerifyOutputValue(v, \sigma) = \iTrue$ (\lstlineref{dbla-client}{verify-output-value}).
-By the implementation, this means that $h_1$ and $h_2$ are verifiable histories (\lstlineref{dbla-client}{verify-output-value-verify-history}).
+By definition, the fact that $\sigma$ is a valid proof for $v$ implies that $\fVerifyOutputValue(v, \sigma) = \iTrue$ (\lstlineref{dbla-client}{verify-output-value}).
+By the implementation, $h_1$ and $h_2$ are verifiable histories (\lstlineref{dbla-client}{verify-output-value-verify-history}).
 Therefore, $C$ is a {\pivotal} configuration.

 The set $\iconfirmAcks_1$ contains signatures from a quorum of replicas of configuration $C$, with timestamp $\iheight(C)$.
 Each of these signatures had to be produced after each of the signatures in $\iproposeAcks_1$ because they sign the message $\Tupple{\mConfirmResp, \iproposeAcks_1}$ (\lstlineref{dbla-replica}{upon-confirm-sign}).
 Combining this with the statement of Lemma~\ref{lem:key-update} (Key Update), it follows that at the moment when the last signature in the set $\iproposeAcks_1$ was created, the configuration $C$ was {\tactive} (otherwise it would be impossible to gather $\iconfirmAcks_1$).
 We can apply the same argument to the sets $\iproposeAcks_2$ and $\iconfirmAcks_2$.